Artist Development

 Reach

-Supporting five emerging writers to develop their first full-length solo show with online workshops, peer-facilitated sessions and residentials.
+Supporting emerging writers to develop their first full-length solo show with online workshops, peer-facilitated sessions, residentials and an industry sharing.

 CRIPtic Development Programme Alumni